Baccalaureate degrees (B.A., B.A.S., B.S., B.F.A., B.Mus., B.E.S.)

 Special studies programs (M.A. or M.S.) are intended to meet the specialized needs of students whose educational or career goals can be best served by carefully designed programs which provide advanced study in two or three related academic disciplines.
 To be considered for approval, special studies programs must provide a clear focus on a field of study which combines the contributions of these academic disciplines in a multi-disciplinary major.

 To request consideration of a special studies program, the student must prepare a written proposal which contains the following elements: proposed title for the multidisciplinary program, a discussion of the contributions of the disciplines which would comprise the program, a preliminary list of potentially applicable courses, and a summary of the student's educational and career objectives, philosophy and background.
 Each special studies applicant is interviewed by a four-member committee chaired and appointed by the graduate dean.
 The committee reviews the program proposal and makes a recommendation based upon the appropriateness of the proposal as a field for graduate study, the availability of adequate curricular and other resources to insure a strong program, and the qualifications of the individual applicant.
+A special studies degree requires a range of 30 - 54 graduate credits as approved by the admission committee, 50% of which must be completed at the graduate only (600) level.
 For further information concerning application procedures and program requirements, contact the School of Graduate Studies.